F3Nation-Community/weaselbot/README.md

 ## Primary Setup

-You will be creating the structure for Weaselbot, but I will run it from my end (similar to PAXMiner).
+You will be creating the structure for WeaselBot, but I will run it from my end (similar to PAXMiner).
 There are some steps you need to take to set it up, and then some information I will need from you to add your instance to my daily runs.

 ### App setup